panchange tithi img

 What is Tithi in Panchang?

-The word ‘Tithi’ comes from the Sanskrit word, which means a lunar day.
-Tithi is calculated based on the angular distance between the Sun and the Moon.
-Each time the Moon moves 12 degrees away from the Sun, a new tithi begins.
+A Tithi is a lunar day in the Hindu Panchang, calculated based on the angular distance between the Moon and the Sun.
+Each time the Moon moves 12 degrees away from the Sun, a new Tithi begins.
+You can check today tithi and tomorrow tithi below:

 Shukla Paksha and Krishna Paksha: Two Lunar Phases